scorp-jzp/scorp/README.md

 ## The Scorp Corp.

-Hi, I'm scorp and currently in the beginning of my journey to become a full-stack developer and I'm based in Brazil.
+Hi, I'm scorp and currently in my journey to become a full-stack developer and I'm based in Brazil.

 ### About me: